phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2953979
-#Number of Trump Tweets: 979394
+#Number of Trump Tweets: 979877
-#Number of Cruz Tweets: 580581
+#Number of Cruz Tweets: 580957
-#Number of Clinton Tweets: 368851
+#Number of Clinton Tweets: 369017
-#Number of Rubio Tweets: 302837
+#Number of Rubio Tweets: 303033
 #Number of Jeb!
-Tweets: 283351
+Tweets: 283498
-#Number of Sanders Tweets: 213058
+#Number of Sanders Tweets: 213150
-#Number of Carson Tweets: 125707
+#Number of Carson Tweets: 125746
-#Number of Kasich Tweets: 98735
+#Number of Kasich Tweets: 98767
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---